rstudio/pins-r/tests/testthat/_snaps/board_url.md

 # raw pins can only be downloaded

-    Pin does not declare file type so can't be automatically read i Retrieve uploaded paths with `pin_download()`
+    Cannot automatically read pin:
+    * Is your pin specified as a full path?
+Retrieve it with `pin_download()`
+    * Is your pin specified via a URL that is not a full path, such as a Posit Connect vanity URL?
+Remember to include a trailing slash `/`

 # useful errors for unsupported methods